Hawks win NBA lottery in year where there's no clear choice for No. 1 pick

 Hawks win NBA lottery in year where there’s no clear choice for No. 1 pick

+CHICAGO (AP) — The Atlanta Hawks came in facing slim odds.
+They walked away with their biggest victory in years.

-CHICAGO (AP) — The Atlanta Hawks won the NBA draft lottery on Sunday, landing the No. 1 pick and a potential cornerstone player in a year where there’s no clear-cut choice.
+The Hawks won the NBA draft lottery on Sunday, landing the No. 1 pick and a potential cornerstone player in a year where there’s no clear-cut choice.

+“At least I can go home and tell my wife on Mother’s Day, ‘Hey, at least we won the lottery,’” general manager Landry Fields said.
+“That’s her present.
+Yeah, there we go.”

 The Hawks hit the jackpot despite just 3% odds after finishing 10th in the Eastern Conference at 36-46.
 They dropped their final six regular-season games and lost to the Chicago Bulls in the first round of the play-in tournament.